-The Hill Country town of Dripping Springs recently created a development agreement for several large commercial additions built within the community.
-The lighting portion of the agreement called for shielded lighting to reduce glare and light trespass.
-Reducing glare not only increases safety on the development property, but also enhances traffic safety on nearby roadways.
+The Hill Country town of Dripping Springs has created development agreements for several large commercial additions built within the community.
+The agreement calls for shielded lighting to reduce glare and light trespass.
+Reducing glare not only increases safety on the developed property, but also enhances traffic safety on nearby roadways.
 At the HEB's fuel service station, the flush mounted, under canopy lights in the fuel pump area use about 1120 watts, compared to the 2538 watts in the original conventional lighting plan, saving over 50% in energy costs.
 The pumps and under canopy area are attractive and safely lit.
-Home Depot reduced their outdoor lighting installation from about 47,700 watts in the original lighting plan to about 37,400 watts after implementing requirements of the development agreement.
+Home Depot reduced their outdoor lighting installation from about 47,700 watts in the original lighting plan to about 37,400 watts.
 Besides realizing significant cost savings, control of glare and light trespass onto neighboring properties is virtually eliminated.